adrianmurage/adrianmurage-gatsby-blog/content/blog/2021-11-22-codewars-directions-reduction-javascript-solution.md

 3. remove invalid directions from the array
 4. if there still exists invalid directions after completing the loop restart the loop.
 Else terminate the loop

 I struggled for a while trying to figure out how to restart the loop.
-Eventually I settled on a while loop.
+Eventually, I settled on a while loop.
 Where the while loop's control statement is a function that checks for the presence of invalid directions and returns a boolean.

 like so: